Why I'm Not Sure I Want To Leave Lockdown

 "For many people, lockdown has allowed them to press the pause button on their hectic lives and shift to a slower existence," Heather reflects.
 "They are reporting getting outside more, walking, appreciating nature and spending more time with immediate family."

-Unless you are a key worker, in which case you are not only in immediate danger but likely to have seen your workload increase in recent months, lockdown may well have provided a moment to reflect and reassess the direction in which your life is going, even if it has also impacted your income and security.
+Unless you are an essential worker, in which case you are not only in immediate danger but likely to have seen your workload increase in recent months, lockdown may well have provided a moment to reflect and reassess the direction in which your life is going, even if it has also impacted your income and security.

 Perhaps our response to this pandemic doesn’t make sense because the entire thing is senseless.
 Britain now has the highest coronavirus death toll in Europe and the projections are that the number of lives lost will continue to swell while all we can do is look on in horror at the statistics.